 The Associate Director of Honors College Admissions develops and manages the recruitment strategy for academically talented students to the College of Charleston.
-Position serves as the primary point person for admissions in the Honors College and works to identify prospects, encourages their application, and reviews their application materials for merit scholarship eligibility and for admission to the College of Charleston, with a particular eye toward students who fit the admissions standards for the Honors College.
-Working closely with the Honors Dean, ensures that the Honors College and the Division of Enrollment Planning (including the Offices of Admissions and Financial Aid) work collaboratively for the best possible results in recruiting and retaining new Honors College students each year that align with enrollment goals.
+Position serves as the primary point person for admissions in the Honors College and works to identify prospects, encourages their application, and reviews their application materials for membership eligibility to our top scholar program, the Charleston Fellows.
+In consultation with the Dean of the Honors College, manages the Honors College admissions review process ensuring that the Honors College and the Division of Enrollment Planning (including the Offices of Admissions and Financial Aid) work collaboratively for the best possible results in recruiting and retaining new Honors College students each year that align with enrollment goals.
 Travels to key geographic areas to meet with prospective students and their parents and college counselors to spur interest in attending the College of Charleston and the Honors College.
-Coordinates the work of Admissions, Financial Aid, the Honors College and academic programs to determine scholarship eligibility and programmatic fit in strategic areas.
+Coordinates the work of Admissions, Financial Aid, the Honors College and academic programs to determine eligibility and programmatic fit in strategic areas.

-Bachelor’s degree and experience in student services.
+Bachelor’s degree required.
+Strong preference for master’s degree and a minimum of 3-5 years of experience in recruitment, yield and admissions as well as supervisory experience.
 Priority given to persons with previous higher education experience.
-Strong preference for master’s degree and experience in recruitment and admissions.
-Experience with merit scholarship programs is also an asset.
+Experience with top scholarship programs is also an asset.
 Strong writing and oral communication skills essential.
+Candidates with an equivalent combination of experience and/or education are encouraged to apply.

 Ability to cultivate relationships with key audiences of prospective students.
-Understanding of best practices in recruitment, admissions, and merit scholarship funding.
+Ability to work with a diverse student population is necessary.
+Understanding of best practices in recruitment, yield, admissions, and merit scholarship funding.
 Ability to implement effective oral, written, and electronic communication.
-Exceptional computer operation skills, including Microsoft Office (PowerPoint, Word, Excel), Salesforce or a similar CRM.
-Ability to train/manage staff on admission policies, and coordinate the implementation of multiple projects in accordance with established schedules/goals.
-Must possess independent judgment and initiative and have knowledge of higher education policies.
-Excellent writing, organization, and time management skills.
+Exceptional computer operation skills, including Microsoft Office, Salesforce or a similar CRM.
+Ability to train/manage staff on admission policies and coordinate the implementation of multiple projects in accordance with established schedules/goals.
+Must possess independent judgment and initiative, have knowledge of higher education policies and be able to multi-task and prioritize during key admissions cycle periods.
+Excellent writing, organization, and time management skills and the ability to create reports and analyze data to make actionable plans to achieve Honors enrollment targets.
+Budget management experience is desirable.

 Offers of employment are contingent upon a successful background check.